19 Quick and Simple Meal Prep Recipes

-Preparing several meals at once may seem a bit daunting at first, especially if you’re new to the idea of portion control, using meal prep recipes, or cooking with healthy ingredients.
+Preparing several meals at once may seem daunting at first, especially if you’re new to the idea of portion control, meal prep recipes, or cooking with healthy ingredients.

-There are plenty of helpful tools to help you get started with meal prepping, time-saving tips to make meal prep easier, and advice from meal prep pros to inspire you.
-You may need to stock your kitchen with some meal prep tools like a slow-cooker or extra food storage containers.
-And don’t be afraid to start small.
-Perhaps you get your toes wet by packing a lunch to take to work a few days a week or by making a few simple snacks to have on hand when afternoon cravings strike.
-If those impressive photos of full-week meal preps look too complicated, perhaps a quick buffet-style meal prep is for you.
+And don’t be afraid to start small: Maybe get your toes wet by packing a lunch to take to work a few days a week or by making a few simple snacks to have on hand when afternoon cravings strike.

 Meal Prep Recipes

 Wherever you are in your meal prep mastery, one of the most important factors to ensure your success is making simple food that you enjoy eating, and changing things up every once in a while so you don’t get bored.
-Choose meal prep recipes that have a handful of ingredients, cook quickly or can be made in a slow-cooker, and make large quantities.
-Complement recipes that take more time to prepare with wash-and-go fruit, no-cook meals like salads, and easy snacks like Shakeology, Greek yogurt, or hard-boiled eggs.
-If you’re happy with your meal prep menu, save the grocery list and recipes for future weeks week so you can skip the planning and head straight to the store.

-Many of them make more than enough for one week, or can be easily doubled.
+Many of them make more than enough for one week or can be easily doubled.

 Make-Ahead Breakfast Recipes

 We topped ours with raisins and walnuts, but you can choose berries or even a little bit of peanut butter and dark chocolate.

 They take just minutes to put together, a few more minutes to bake –and bam! – you’ve got protein-rich breakfasts or snacks for the whole week.
-Get this egg cup recipe, plus two more.

 They freeze well, so one batch can make enough breakfasts for two weeks, or any time you’re scrambling for a bite to eat on a busy morning.

-Make it once to see how it’s done, and then confidently mix things up with your different combinations vegetables to keep your meal prep menus exciting.
+Make it once to see how it’s done, and then mix things up with your different combinations of vegetables to keep your meal prep menus exciting.

 Lunch and Dinner Meal Prep Recipes